ChristineSchaefer/autoChirp/README.md

  In march 2022, three other developers worked on the application and implemented the following upgrades.

  ##### Database update
+By changing the database form a SQLite structure to MySQL the updated version of autochirp is more performant, stable and secure.
+In the process the schema got a face life, the connector an overhaul and the usability a push in the right direction.
+By introducing additional SSL certificates the database communication gets encrypted as well.
+All in all the upgrades makes autochirp ready for another 6 years (or more) of use.

  ##### Short threads
 With the help of threads, it is possible on Twitter to connect several tweets in terms of content or categorically.
 Thus, additional context, an update to an existing tweet, or a more detailed argument can be added.